-Dealing with an Instagram IP Ban: How to Regain Access to Your Account
+Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 Simona Lamsodyte

-Last updated -
+-

 What Is an IP Address?

-It’s assigned by an internet service provider and contains information about the user, such as their approximate location.
-It’s how websites and platforms can restrict access to their content based on the user’s geographical location, also known as geo-blocking.
+An internet service provider assigns it and contains information about the user, such as their approximate location.

 Does Instagram Know Your IP?

-Instagram, or any other online platform you want to use, can see your IP address when making a connection request.
-It’s how they know where to send the response.
-Although your IP won’t reveal personal information about you, it does help Instagram separate you from other users.
+Instagram, or any other online service you use, can see your IP address when you make a connection request.
+It’s how they know where to send the response, as your IP address is tied to your approximate location and internet service provider.

-This way, it can monitor your activities on the platform.
-And if you wonder whether Instagram logs your IP, the answer is yes.
+Although your IP won’t reveal more personal information about you, it does help Instagram separate you from other users.
 Much like other social media platforms, Instagram keeps a record of the IPs used when accessing it.
 It’s part of their privacy policy.

 What Is an Instagram IP Ban?